Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 3. Moisturizer + SPF -- LRP Toleriane Double Repair UV, Paula's Choice Skin Balancing SPF 30, or EltaMD UV Clear (skipping a separate moisturizer)

-The PM routine for oily skin can be slightly richer since SPF is not needed and the skin repairs overnight.
+The PM routine for oily skin can be slightly richer since SPF is not needed at night.
 Use CeraVe PM Facial Moisturizing Lotion or Neutrogena Hydro Boost as the PM moisturizer after serums.

 FAQ: Moisturizers for Oily Skin